chubsie/robodog-v3/SETUP_GUIDE.md

 # RoboDog V3 for Jetson Orin Nano + ROS2 Humble

-A complete adaptation of the RoboDog V3 repository for Jetson Orin Nano Super 8G with ROS2 Humble and 8bitdo Ultimate controller support.
+A complete adaptation of the RoboDog V3 repository (From Robolabhub) for Jetson Orin Nano Super 8G with ROS2 Humble and 8bitdo Ultimate controller support.

 ## System Requirements